Lynching of Priyantha Kumara

 Kumara, who was an ethnic Sinhalese and a Buddhist by faith and had lived and worked in Pakistan for eleven years, was beaten, killed and later set on fire by a mob in Sialkot.
 He had been accused of blasphemy for removing a poster featuring religious content.
-It was later revealed that Kumara had removed the poster due to pending renovation work in the building, and was wrongly accused of blasphemy by workers of the factory.
+It was later revealed that Kumara had removed the poster due to pending renovation work in the building, and was falsely accused of blasphemy by workers of the factory.
 Several videos started to circulate on social media where hundreds of men can be seen gathered at the site, chanting slogans of the TLP.
+He was employed by the Rajco Sporting Goods Manufacturing Company, and this company was later selected as the official manufacturer of the official kits for the Pakistani national cricket team in 2023 Cricket World Cup.

 Biography

 Diyawadanage Don Nandasiri Priyantha Kumara was a resident of Ganemulla, Gampaha District, Sri Lanka.
 He was the youngest of six siblings.
 He graduated from the University of Peradeniya in 2002 as a production engineer and had been working in Pakistan since 2010.
 He had worked for the Rajco Sporting Goods Manufacturing Company in Sialkot since 2012, progressing from an engineering role to a manager role.
 At the time of his murder, he was the General Superintendent (General Manager) at the Rajco Industries garment factory in Sialkot.
 He was married to Nilushi Dissanayaka and the father of two sons, aged 14 and 9 years (as of 2021).
 Two of his brothers were also working in Pakistan at the time, as employees of a textile factory in Faisalabad, Punjab.